upsidedownsweetfood/tghelperbot/README.md

 There are also a few reccomended ones.
 - DATABASE_PATH

+After that is done, you should probably run the migrations, the instructions on how to do that are available further below in the README.
+Then, you should add yourself, or another telegram user to the Administrators and Users table in the database.

 ## Migrations
 I didn't plan for the bot to have automatically generated migrations, if you make any change to the db structure, you will have to make and run a SQL script.